 Updated: Aug 3

 One of the best things you can do for your growth and manifesting your dreams is journaling.
 I highly suggest you go out or order a "Manifestation Book" (a book with empty pages you can write in) that speaks to you.

 There are so many inspirational "Manifestation Books" out there to help you get started.
-Right now, I have The 5 Second Journal which was gifted to me by my parents as a birthday present this past July.
+I have an Erin Condren Life Planner™ which was gifted to me by my parents as a birthday present this past July...get yours HERE.
 Besides finally seeking help and working with a therapist, virtually since March, this journal or "manifestation book" is a wonderful gift that has really made an impact on my mental health and growth.

 What I do is take 10 minutes a day to write down everything I want in my daily life (day to day) and my future self.
 Once you gift your higher self an outlet to speak, it doesn't stop!
 It starts implanting affirmations of your future successes to write down now and speak into existence.

 Make sure you use a pencil as there is something magical about this natural tool when it comes to manifesting and speaking to the universe.

 Here are some tips on mindfulness and journaling:

 As you may already know, as you celebrate more, you receive more, therefor I recommend you start your day by listing the things you are grateful for in the Gratitude section.
 I start by listing 3 things that answer the question, "What am I grateful for today?" which often includes, family, health, a roof over my head, a good sleep at night, etc.

 In one of my journal entries I had the following.....